 - West Hamilton

-Home to McMaster University, West Hamilton has been a haven to students for years.
+Home to McMaster University, West Hamilton has been a haven for student housing for years.
 Live right downtown in this exciting neighbourhood at the heart of it all.
 Hungry?
 Check out the iconic Valentino’s restaurant in this area, which has been satisfying customers with its legendary Italian fare for over 40 years.
 Cool down with a scoop of gelato and check out Dundurn Castle or the Royal Botanical Gardens because everything is happening for students in West Hamilton.

 - St. Clair